 We may collect your personal information, and use it, and disclose it to any person or organization, including any member of Scotiabank, for the following purposes:

 1. When we collect your health information for the purpose of providing an insurance Service, we will use that information strictly for that purpose.
 (See below for more information.)
 We do not provide directly all the services related to your relationship with us.
 We may use third party service providers to process or handle personal information on our behalf and to assist us with various services such as printing, postal and electronic mail distribution and marketing (including by telephone and electronic means), and you acknowledge that we may release information about you to them.
 Some of our service providers are located outside of Canada.
 In addition, we may use personal information in Scotiabank locations outside of Canada.
 As a result, your personal information may be accessible to regulatory authorities in accordance with the laws of these jurisdictions.
 When personal information is provided to our service providers, we will require them to protect the information in a manner that is consistent with Scotiabank privacy policies and practices.

-2. We may collect, use and disclose your Social Insurance Number (SIN), as well as other information, for income tax reporting purposes and to fulfill other regulatory requirements, as required by law.
+2. We may collect, use and disclose your Social Insurance Number (SIN), as well as other information, for income tax reporting purposes and to fulfil other regulatory requirements, as required by law.
 In addition, we may ask you for your SIN to verify and report credit information to credit bureaus and credit reporting agencies as well as to confirm your identity.
 This allows us to keep your personal information separate from that of other customers, particularly those with similar names, and helps maintain the integrity and accuracy of your personal information.
 You may refuse to consent to its use or disclosure for purposes other than as required by law.